yzjJosh/PersonalWebsite/README.md

 The website uses ruby on rails framework, runs under ruby 2.3.1.

-It runs on a single server, using sqlite3 as database software.
-All data are stored in the server's hard disk.
+It runs on a single server, using mysql as database software.

 It contains a simple welcome page and a personal resume.
 The resume data is organized and stored in database.